jrnold/r4ds-exercise-solutions/docs/transform.md

 1. Currently `dep_time` and `sched_dep_time` are convenient to look at, but hard to compute with because they’re not really continuous numbers.
 Convert them to a more convenient representation of number of minutes since midnight.

-To get the departure times in the number of minutes, (integer) divide `dep_time` by 100 to get the hours since midnight and muliply by 60 and add the remainder of `dep_time` divided by 100.
+To get the departure times in the number of minutes, (integer) divide `dep_time` by 100 to get the hours since midnight and multiply by 60 and add the remainder of `dep_time` divided by 100.

 ```r
 mutate(flights,